Learning Volterra Memory Kernels for Non-Markovian Qubit Dynamics: Overall Methodology

 In more general settings, perturbative methods are applied.
 The most common is the Born approximation, which assumes weak system–environment coupling (and is equivalent to second order perturbative expansion with respect to the coupling) and leads to master equations of Gorini–Kossakowski–Sudarshan–Lindblad (GKSL) type under an additional Markov approximation \cite{Gorini1976,Lindblad1976,BreuerPetruccione2002}.
 These models have been commonly used in many scenarios, including quantum optics and solid state qubits, but they fail in regimes where system–bath correlations persist on timescales comparable to system evolution.
 Capturing such features requires either going beyond the Markov approximation or taking into account higher order processes, and motivates the development of alternative frameworks, such as projection operator techniques \cite{Nakajima1958,Zwanzig1960,Shibata1977,breuer99,breuer01,breuer06}, transfer tensor methods \cite{CerrilloCao2014}, and data-driven approaches.

-Often, one resorts to the Born approximation in order to obtain tractable models of qubits coupled to large and structured environments \cite{BreuerPetruccione2002}, but, for example, in the paradigmatic spin–boson model \cite{Leggett1987,Weiss1999}, the second-order approximation is not sufficient to capture the full evolution of the spin qubit in many parameter ranges [korbicz].
-The reduced qubit density matrix $\rho_S(t)$ for this problem satisfies a non-local time equation of the form
+For example, in the paradigmatic spin–boson model mentioned above, the second-order approximation is not sufficient to capture the full evolution of the spin qubit in many parameter ranges \cite{lampo17}.
+In order to fully capture the evolution of a qubit undergoing pure dephasing due to an interaction with a bosonic environment, the perturbative approach cannot be truncated nor can the Markov approximation be made.
+The non-approximate Nakajima-Zwanzig equation \cite{BreuerPetruccione2002} for the reduced qubit density matrix $\rho_S(t)$ for this problem is a non-local time equation of the form

 Here $H_S$ is the Hamiltonian of the system, $\sigma_z$ is the appropriate Pauli matrix, and $C(t-\tau)$ denotes the bath correlation function associated with the oscillator environment.
 This structure illustrates the essential feature: the subsystem dynamics acquire memory terms that integrate over the entire history of the qubit–bath interaction.